Martimborgss/origin-isle/docs/PROTOCOL.md

-# The vivo SuperX / OriginIsland protocol (as reverse-engineered by this project)
+# The SuperX / OriginIsland protocol

 This is a distilled reference for vivo OriginOS's "atomic notification" (原子通知) system, known internally as **SuperX**.
-It's the mechanism behind the OriginIsland pill (vivo's equivalent of Apple's Dynamic Island).
-Everything here was recovered by decompiling an APK that used the protocol and confirming behaviour by diffing what OriginOS actually accepted/rejected on a real device (vivo X200 Pro mini, OriginOS, Android 14/API 36).
+It's the mechanism behind the OriginIsland pill.
+Everything here was tested on vivo X200 Pro mini, OriginOS, Android 14/API 36.

 The full, verbatim bundle-key dictionary lives in [`OriginIslandConstants.kt`](../app/src/main/java/com/originisle/android/island/OriginIslandConstants.kt);